linus-aldehag/vorsight/README.md

-﻿# Ö rsight - PC Management Suite for Child Safety
+﻿﻿﻿# Vörsight - PC Management Suite for Child Safety

 A comprehensive Windows-based PC management system designed to provide parental oversight, access scheduling, and activity auditing for child user accounts.

+**📋 [Implementation Summary](IMPLEMENTATION_SUMMARY.md)** - See what's been built and the architecture details.

+**📚 [Complete Documentation](docs/README.md)** - Browse comprehensive component and feature documentation in the `docs/` folder.

 ## Project Overview

-Ö rsight (spelled `vorsight` for GitHub compatibility) is a sophisticated client-server architecture built in C# and designed to run on Windows systems.
+Vörsight (`vorsight` in code) is a sophisticated client-server architecture built in C# and designed to run on Windows systems.
 It operates at the system level to manage access schedules, capture user activity, and maintain audit logs for a designated child user account.

 ### Core Components